sushmi-krish/friendCRUD/README.md

 2.Login with /login to generate a session token.
 3.Perform CRUD operations on /friends routes with the authenticated session.
 4.Screenshots testcase available Repository
----
-# Notes
-* Emails used for friend objects should be fictional (e.g., example@gamil.com) to avoid conflicts.
-* JWT token expiration is configurable; default is 1 hour.
-You can change it (e.g., 60 seconds) for testing.
 ------
 # Summary
 This project demonstrates how to: